meeldurb/codonbias/README.md

 cCAI.R: script with function to calculate CAI

-cCAIpairs.R: script with funciton to calculate CAI of codonpairs

-ccodpairsweight.R: Script with function to calculate codonpair weight tables

 compute_refweighttables_ENA.R: algorithm to compute the weighttables from ENA db, seed is ribosomal protein encoding genes